SAP-samples/ui5-typescript-helloworld/README.md

 ## Limitations

-The ways how tests are written in TypeScript are still being improved.
+The ways how OPA tests are written in TypeScript are still being improved.
 When you base any work on this code, be prepared to adapt later.

 ## Known Issues

-http://localhost:8080/test/testsuite.qunit.html does not find any tests
+None.

 ## How to Obtain Support